vuestorefront/vue-storefront/packages/core/docs/integrate/integration-config-based-on-cookie.md

-# Integration's config based on request
+# Integration's config based on the cookie

 ## Introduction